arp242/arp242.net/_posts/rimworld-mod-linux.md

 `Source/Verse/Defs/DefTypes/WeatherDef.cs`, but it's not all that useful.
 You can more or less ignore this directory.

-To actually figure out how to write mods we'll need to decompile the C♯ code in `RimWorldLinux_Data/Managed/Assembly-CSharp.dll`.[^eula] There are [several tools][decomp] for this; I'll use [ILSpy].
+We'll need to decompile the C♯ code in `RimWorldLinux_Data/Managed/Assembly-CSharp.dll`.[^eula] There are [several tools][decomp] for this; I'll use [ILSpy].
 This doesn't seem [packaged in most distros][ilspy-pkg] but there are Linux binaries for the GUI available as